rickkas7/particle_notes/code-size-tips/README.md

 This output is from Particle Build (Web IDE).
 Use the Verify button, then click on the i-in-circle icon in the status bar in the status bar at the bottom of the window.

+Note: The maximum value in RAM used is wrong.
+It's 20480 bytes on the Spark Core.
+You can exceed this by quite a bit and your code will continue to work.
+The Photon and Electron usually have at least 60 Kbytes free.
+The amount used, however, is correct.

 ### Strings

 String constants are also included in the flash memory section.
 Here's a slightly longer code example with a string constant: